How to Get a Swiss Driving Licence for Foreigners

 Recommended Reading

-Driving Licence Translation by NAATI-Approved Translators
+Driving license Translation by NAATI-Approved Translators

 Documents needed to convert your international driving license in Switzerland